Quadratic Time-dependent Quantum Harmonic Oscillator: Abstract

 \section{Abstract}

 We present a Lie algebraic approach to a Hamiltonian class covering driven, parametric quantum harmonic oscillators where the parameter set---mass, frequency, driving strength, and parametric pumping---is time-dependent.
-Our unitary-transformation-based approach provides a solution to the general quadratic time-dependent quantum harmonic model.
+Our unitary-transformation-based approach provides a solution to our general quadratic time-dependent quantum harmonic model.
 As an example, we show an analytic solution to the periodically driven quantum harmonic oscillator without the rotating wave approximation; it works for any given detuning and coupling strength regime.
-For the sake of completeness, we provide an analytic solution to the historical Caldirola--Kanai quantum harmonic oscillator that, in a suitable reference frame, is just a time-independent parametric quantum harmonic oscillator.
+For the sake of validation, we provide an analytic solution to the historical Caldirola--Kanai quantum harmonic oscillator and show that there exists a unitary transformation within our framework that takes a generalized version of it onto the Paul trap Hamiltonian.
+In addition, we show how our approach provides the dynamics of generalized models whose Schr\"odinger equation becomes numerically unstable in the laboratory frame.